-- The maximum open circuit PV voltage can not exceed 75V or 100V, depending on the solar charger model. - The nominal PV voltage should be at least 5V higher than the battery voltage.
+- · The maximum open circuit PV voltage can not exceed 100V - The nominal PV voltage should be at least 5V higher than the battery voltage.

 The PV array can consist of mono- or poly-crystalline panels.

 The solar panels are connected in series, in parallel or in series/parallel.
 See below figure for examples of these configurations.